cujojs/meld/README.md

 * 1.0.0 Release Candidate 1
 * Documentation!
 Check out the new [reference](blob/master/docs/reference.md) and [api](blob/master/docs/api.md) docs.
-* **Deprecated browser global** - meld.js will drop support for browser global for 1.0.0, and support modular environments only.
+* **Deprecated browser global** - meld.js will drop support for browser global for 1.0.0 and will support modular environments only.

 ### 0.7.2